 Responsible Official(s) Title Name e Performance Standards Address the Plan?
-(Yes or No) Planned Ac ctivities Toward Comple tion of Objective Target Date Planned Acti ivities Sufficient Funding & Staffing?
-(Yes or No) Modified Date Completion Date 03/31/2019 Revise the DTRA Anti-Hara to include the timeframes and process.
+(Yes or No) Planned Ac ctivities Toward Comple tion of Objective Target Date Planned Acti vities Sufficient Funding & Staffing?
+(Yes or No) Modified Date Completion Date 03/31/2019 Revise the DTRA Anti-Haras to include the timeframes and process.
 YES 06/1/2019 Publish the Anti-Harassment policy and instruction.
 YES 04/15/2019 Provide Anti-Harassment training to managers, supervisors and DTRA employees.
 YES 01/03/2022 Ensure all inquiries for allegation of harassment are addressed within 10 days of notification and track.
-YES 03/31/2019 Establish an effective Anti-Harassment process/procedures and ensure there is a protection against retaliation.
+YES 03/31/2019 Establish an effective Anti-H process/procedures and ensur protection against retaliation.
 YES 10/31/2018 Track harassment inquires ar nd investigation.
-YES Report of A ccomplishments Fiscal Year Accomplis hments EO established its Anti-Harassment Program (AHP) in October 2018.
-An Anti- Harassment tracking tool was created to track all incoming claims of harassment (hostile work environment and/or bullying).
-2018 Since October 2018, the Anti-Harassment Team conducted approximately 10 Anti- Harassment Counseling Sessions and met with Management Officials and provided briefings and information on the AHP and procedures.
-The Anti-Harassment Directive 1020.03 is currently being revised.
-The team also created marketing and promotional materials such as an informational brochure, a flyer and a training presentation.
-AHP training will be provided to the DTRA workforce in FY19.
-EO will also host a Harassment Free Zone week to educate and provide awareness to the workforce.
+YES Report of A ccomplishments Fiscal Year Accomplis hments 2018 EO established its Anti-Harassment Program (AHP) in October 2018.
+An Anti-Harassment tracking tool was created to track all incoming claims of harassment (hostile work environment and/or bullying).
+Since October 2018, the Anti-Harassment Team conducted approximately 10 An Harassment Counseling Sessions and met with Management Officials and provided the set of the set assment y 10 Anti- d provided nent Directive The team also created mar brochure, a flyer and a trai DTRA workforce in FY19 and provide awareness to ining presentation.
+D. EO will also host AHP training will be provid ded to the recruitment efforts.